openai/openai-dotnet/README.md

 OpenAIClient client = new(Environment.GetEnvironmentVariable("OPENAI_API_KEY"));
 ```

-Next, to create an instance of an `AudioClient`, for example, you can call the `OpenAIClient`'s `GetAudioClient` method by passing the OpenAI model that the `AudioClient` will use in its API calls—just as if you were using the `AudioClient` constructor directly.
+Next, to create an instance of an `AudioClient`, for example, you can call the `OpenAIClient`'s `GetAudioClient` method by passing the OpenAI model that the `AudioClient` will use, just as if you were using the `AudioClient` constructor directly.
 If necessary, you can create additional clients of the same type to target different models.

 ```csharp
 AudioClient ttsClient = client.GetAudioClient("tts-1");